Trump’s Operation Dictatorship: What the debate exposed

 Around the world, capitalist governments are elevating fascist and extreme-right parties while promoting nationalism, anti-immigrant chauvinism and militarism.

-In the United States, the President Donald Trump is seeking to build support for a fascist movement.
+In the United States, former president Donald Trump, with the support of significant sections of the Republican Party, is seeking to build a fascistic movement.
 In Brazil, President Jair Bolsonaro, a former military officer, openly hails the blood-soaked military dictatorship that ruled the country from 1964 to 1985.
-And in Germany, of all places, the political establishment has elevated the fascist Alternative for Germany to the official opposition, while leading German academics with state support attempt to relativise and whitewash the crimes of the Nazis.
+And in Germany, of all places, the political establishment has elevated the fascist Alternative for Germany (AfD) to the official opposition, while leading German academics with state support attempt to relativise and whitewash the crimes of the Nazis.

 As Leon Trotsky, the Russian revolutionary, explained in the course of his struggle against the coming to power of the Nazis in Germany, fascism is a movement of the ruined petty-bourgeoisie, mobilized by the corporate elite against the working class to stave off revolution from below.
 The resurgence of fascist forces today is the outcome of a conspiracy of the ruling classes, aware that their agenda of austerity, social inequality, and war has no mass base of support.